 Infants and toddlers in Arizona

-Arizona is home to 255,977 babies, representing 3.6 percent of the state’s population.
-As many as 49.2 percent live in households with incomes less than twice the federal poverty line (in 2018, about $50,000 a year for a family of four), placing them at economic disadvantage.
-America’s youngest children are diverse and are raised in a variety of family contexts.
-In Arizona, 62.3 percent of babies are children of color and 2.9 percent of the state’s infants and toddlers live in rural areas.
-A broad array of policies and services are required to ensure all of them have an equitable start in life.
+Arizona is home to 250,720 babies, representing 3.4 percent of the state’s population.
+As many as 46.2 percent live in households with incomes less than twice the federal poverty line (in 2019, about $51,500 a year for a family of four), placing them at economic disadvantage.
+The state’s youngest children are diverse and are raised in a variety of family contexts and household structures.

 How are Arizona’s babies faring in Good Health?

-Arizona falls in the Getting Started (G) tier for the Good Health domain.
+Arizona falls in the Reaching Forward (R) tier for the Good Health domain.
 A state’s ranking is based on indicators of maternal and child health, including health care coverage, prenatal care, birth outcomes, and receipt of recommended preventive care as well as food security, nutrition, and mental health.
-Arizona performs better than national averages on key indicators, such as the percentages of babies born at low birthweight and babies receiving preventive dental care.
-The state is performing worse than national averages on indicators such as the percentages of women receiving late or no prenatal care and babies experiencing food insecurity.
-Arizona is a Medicaid expansion state.
-The state Medicaid program covers 4 of 5 screenings and services that support socioemotional well-being and maternal and infant and early childhood mental health (IECMH).
+Arizona performs better than national averages on key indicators, such as the percentages of babies born at low birth weight and babies receiving preventive dental care.
+The state is performing worse than national averages on indicators such as the percentages of mothers reporting less than favorable mental health and women receiving late or no prenatal care.

 Good Health Policy in Arizona

 How are Arizona’s babies faring in Strong Families?